Bruce Catton: Death and legacy

 Bruce Catton died in a hospital near his summer home at Frankfort, Michigan, after a respiratory illness.
 He was buried in Benzonia Township Cemetery in Benzie County, Michigan.

 During 1977, the year before his death, Catton received the Presidential Medal of Freedom, the nation's greatest civilian honor, from President Gerald R. Ford, who noted that the author and historian "made us hear the sounds of battle and cherish peace."

 Of the many Civil War historians, Catton was arguably the most prolific and popular.
 Oliver Jensen, who succeeded him as editor of the magazine American Heritage, wrote:

 No one ever wrote American history with more easy grace, beauty and emotional power, or greater understanding of its meaning, than Bruce Catton.
 There is a near-magic power of imagination in Catton's work that seemed to project him physically into the battlefields, along the dusty roads and to the campfires of another age.

 The Bruce Catton Collection is housed in the Archives of The Citadel, the Military College of South Carolina.

 Bruce Catton Prize

-Since 1984, the Bruce Catton Prize was awarded for lifetime achievement in the writing of history.
-In cooperation with American Heritage Publishing Company, the Society of American Historians during 1984 initiated the biennial prize that honors an entire body of work.
-It is named for Bruce Catton, prizewinning historian and first editor of American Heritage magazine.
-The prize consisted of a certificate and $2,500.
+From 1984 to 2006, the Bruce Catton Prize was awarded for lifetime achievement in the writing of history.
+In cooperation with American Heritage Publishing Company, the Society of American Historians initiated the biennial prize that honors a writer's entire body of work.
+The prize consists of a certificate and $2,500.

 The prize was awarded to Dumas Malone (1984), C. Vann Woodward (1986), Richard B. Morris (1988), Henry Steele Commager (1990), Edmund S. Morgan (1992), John Hope Franklin (1994), Arthur Schlesinger, Jr. (1996), Richard N. Current (1998), Bernard Bailyn (2000), Gerda Lerner (2002), David Brion Davis (2004), and David Herbert Donald (2006).